 Different Birds Like Different Things

 Not all birds like being touched in the same way.
 Larger parrots, like macaws, African greys, and cockatoos, often want to be touched and enjoy being petted once they trust their owners.
-Medium-sized birds like cockatiels, quakers, and conures usually like to be petted only a little.
+Medium-sized birds like cockatiels, quakers, and conures usually Do Birds Like To Be Pet only a little.

 But smaller birds, like finches or canaries, usually don’t like to be handled much.
 For these fragile species, talking to them and spending time with them is a better way to show them you care than touching them.
-You can figure out where birds like to be petted and how to make them feel comfortable by knowing these differences between species.
+You can figure out where Do Birds Like To Be Pet and how to make them feel comfortable by knowing these differences between species.

 Signs That Your Bird Likes Being Petted